 Abraham Lichtenbaum - Yiddish teacher and director of the IWO (YIVO, Yiddish Research Institute) in Buenos Aires, Argentina - remembers how his grandmother spoke only Yiddish with him, told stories, and taught him the card games mentioned in Sholem Aleichem's writing.

-This interview was conducted in Yiddish.
+This excerpt is in Yiddish.

-Abraham (Avrom) Lichtenbaum was born in 1943 in Argentina.
+Abraham (Avrom) Lichtenbaum was born in Argentina in 1943.